Vaccine against HPV (human papilloma virus)

 More about cervical cancer and other cancers caused by HPV

-Every year in Norway, approximately 350 women will develop cervical cancer and 60-100 women will die.
+Every year in Norway, approximately 350-400 people will develop cervical cancer and 60-100 will die.

-More than 3,000 women undergo surgery for severe pre-cancerous lesions every year.
+More than 7,000 people undergo surgery for severe pre-cancerous lesions every year.
 Pregnant women who have had this surgery may be at increased risk of miscarriage or premature birth.

-Every year, between 200 and 300 women and men develop HPV-related cancer in other organs than the cervix.
-These include the mouth, throat and rectum in both sexes, as well as the vagina and external genitalia (women) and the penis (men).
-These cancer cases are equally distributed between women and men.
+Every year, between 200 and 300 people develop HPV-related cancer in other organs than the cervix.
+These include the mouth, throat, rectum, vagina, external genitalia and penis.
+These cancer cases are equally distributed regardless of gender.
 Mouth and throat cancer are most common in men and the number of cases is increasing.

 How does the HPV vaccine work?